OBD-II Port Not Working? Here’s How to Troubleshoot the Issue

 Over time, one or more pins may become loose and eventually slip out from the socket.
 The easiest way to check this is by looking for metal pins inside holes on the port.

-Also, measure the voltage between terminals T4 and T16, which should be around 12V.
+Also, the voltage between terminals T4 and T16 should be around 12V.

 4. Faulty ECU

-A failed control module may be why you can not connect to the vehicle via the OBD-II port.
-Cars nowadays can have over 30 control modules in some cases.
+A failed control module may be the reason you can not connect to the vehicle via the OBD-II port.
+Modern cars can have over 30 control modules in some cases.
 If one module fails, it can cause issues with the CAN Network and prevent communication with the other modules.

 Also, the OBD-II scanner will usually connect to one gateway module.
 If that module is faulty or down, you may not be able to establish communication with any of the other modules.
 If you suspect a defective module, unplug it and reconnect the scanner to see if it connects to the other modules on the car.